Les Roches hotel management school: Academic structure

-True to the Swiss educational model, the LRG-UAS program includes a preparatory year where courses are focused on hotel operations in a craft-based learning environment and building experience through a hospitality industryinternship.
-For students who choose International Hospitality Management, the first semester of the preparatory year will be taught on the Glion campus of GIHE.
-For the Food, Beverage and Operations Management specialization, the students live and learn on the Bluche campus.
+The school program includes a preparatory year where courses are focused on hotel operations in a craft-based learning environment and building experience through a hospitality industry internship.

 Upon successful completion of the preparatory year students continue on to the administration and management modules for hospitality and service organizations.
-LRG employs only faculty members who hold credentials appropriate to the level they teach and requires that faculty members keep up-to-date with the current industry trends through contact with the profession, as per the federal requirements for the UAS accreditation.

-The modules of the LRGUAS program are valued using the European Credit Transfer System (ECTS) with each year of the program worth 60 ECTS for a total of 180 ECTS.
-The UAS qualification allows students to enter Master programs or transfer credits into European universities.

 Campus

 The preparatory year of the International Hotel Management specialization takes place on the Glion-sur-Montreux campus of Glion Institute of Higher Education.
 Students then move into the official Bachelor of Science in Hospitality Management program on the Bulle campus for the remaining three years.
 The entire Food, Beverage and Operations Management specialization takes place on the Bluche campus.
-GIHE and LRB are accredited by the New England Association of Schools and Colleges (NEASC).
 These institutions are not a part of LRG-UAS although the faculty, campuses and facilities such as the libraries and student housing are shared with these institutions.

 Bulle campus

 The three-year degree section of the Bachelor of Science in Hospitality Management with a specialization in International Hospitality Management takes place on the Bulle Campus.
-The library has over 10’000 books and professional journals, thousands of CDs and DVDs and students can also access more than 15,000 on-line journals and publications.
+The library has over 10,000 books and professional journals, thousands of CDs and DVDs and students can also access more than 15,000 on-line journals and publications.
 Bulle campus facilities include a catered restaurant, student lounge, and students have access to a fitness center through a school sponsored membership.